 Attention applicants: we are still welcoming applications for Fall until July 1st!

-The program has two tracks: English Literature, and English MA track in Literature and Writing.
+The program has two tracks: English, and Literature and Writing.
 Recent graduates from each track have gone on to careers in business, education, non-profits, journalism, as well as doctoral programs in literature and composition and rhetoric.

 In addition to our nationally recognized strengths in Modernism, American literature, and early British literature, we have faculty interested in gender studies, the history of the book, ecocriticism, material culture, theater, poetics, and other interdisciplinary topics.
 A strong mentoring program helps students acclimate to life in graduate school and guides students in their professional pursuits.
 Teaching fellowships and tuition remission are available, and all students without other assistance receive a 25% discount percent on their tuition.Located in the heart of vibrant downtown Pittsburgh, our department offers small classes, individual attention from dedicated professors, and an energetic and welcoming graduate community.

 "I have been continually encouraged by faculty in this program to explore my interests in material culture, post-colonial theory, and eco-criticism.
 This program has helped me to focus my interests in literature.
 I am currently applying to PhD programs so that I can continue to explore these interests."

 Early PhD Admissions Process for Duquesne English MA Students

 The early admissions process allows English MA students who show exceptional promise in their first year to seek early admission to the PhD program.
 Students accepted early would learn at the start of the Fall of their 2nd year in the MA program that they would become Duquesne PhD candidates following the successful completion of their MA.